monarchs-ice/monarchs/docs/source/model_setup_reference.rst

         Determines if percolation occurs over timescales (if ``True``), or all water can percolate forever until it can no longer move.
-    catchment_outflow : bool, optional
-        Default ``True``.

-        If ``True``, then water that a) reaches the edge of the grid and b) is at a local minimum in terms of the cell's water level will disappear from the model, i.e. it moves outside of the model domain.
-This may or may not be a good assumption depending on location.

 ### Other flags - mostly for testing